gazebosim/docs/blueprint/GUI_tutorial.md

 Items in the list can be expanded to reveal their links, as well as corresponding visuals and collisions, and joints, if they exist.

 You can select entities in the simulation by clicking on their names in the entity tree.
-You can also hold `ctrl` and click to select multiple.
+You can also hold `Ctrl` and click to select multiple.

 ![Selecting multiple entities from the entity tree](img/entity_select.png)